noobskies/socialflow/phase1_foundation.md

 - [ ] `/types/index.ts` re-exports all types
 - [ ] `/utils/constants.ts` contains all extracted constants
 - [ ] App.tsx imports from `@/types` and `@/utils/constants`
+- [ ] Feature components moved to `features/` directories
+- [ ] App.tsx imports features from new locations
 - [ ] Composer.tsx imports from `@/types` and `@/utils/constants`
 - [ ] Dashboard.tsx imports from `@/types`
 - [ ] No TypeScript errors in terminal